Dugy/bomba/README.md

 method.setResponder(&http);
 method("A verÿ lông messäge.", 2, true);
 ```

+It's possible to use `SyncNetworkClient` for non-blocking calls through the `async()` method.
+It works by checking what is in the receive buffer, it's not really asynchronous.

 ### Custom string type
 If you can't use `std::string` for some reasons (like restrictions regarding dynamic allocation), you can define your own string type (assuming it's called `String`) and serialise JSON as `Bomba::BasicJson<String>`.
 I recommend aliasing that type with `using`.